cheminfo/eln-docs/docs/30_spectra/organic_chemistry/chromatography/gc-lc-ms-visualization/README.md

-# GC / LC - MS visualization
+# GC/LC - MS visualization

 This application allows to visualize and integrate GC / LC with or with MS.